 I am thinking about my sister today.

-This February, three days before her eldest son’s birthday, it’ll mark three years that my sister communicated, through her best friend (the woman who married my beloved and me on the steps of San Francisco City Hall in 2008), that she didn’t want to hear from me or about me, “ever.”
-For her own reasons, which surely made sense to her at the time–I’ve only been able to make sense of them from a novelistic standpoint; the indirect, unlikely path the heart picks through grief–and evidently they continue to work for her now (or at least so I hope; otherwise, what a tragic waste, a pointless denouement to a far bigger tragedy).
+This February, three days before her eldest son’s birthday, it’ll mark three years that my sister’s and my relationship transformed fundamentally.
+Estrangement: not of my choosing, but neither could I prevent or remedy it; as such things likely are, the causes are both logical and utterly incomprehensible, though whatever they are, they are now and may always remain opaque to me.
+I’ve only been able to make sense of them from a novelistic standpoint; the indirect, unlikely path the heart picks through grief–and evidently they continue to be of value and help support her now (or at least so I hope; otherwise, what a tragic waste, a pointless denouement to a far bigger tragedy).

 All I can have gleaned from our trip to the dark side of the moon, I’ve gleaned long ago: hearts can break and come back together in brand new shapes; ancient relationships can be knocked out of orbit, for good, and for reasons beyond one’s ken.
 The unpredictable aftermath of pain this big can be so challenging that it causes key eyewitnesses to freeze and go mute, or perhaps find their distance vision distorted by the heat waves emanating from the pavement.
 Side by side with these observations: not a week has gone by, since late March 2005 when my nephew died, that I haven’t at some point stopped short and caught my breath at just the glimpse of what losing one of my children would feel like.